ELISH0014/Smokers-Health-Analysis/README.md

         WHEN Chol BETWEEN 200 AND 239 THEN 'BORDERLINE' ELSE 'HIGH'
     END;

-Key Insights
+## Key Insights

-Smokers consistently show higher heart rates than non-smokers Cholesterol levels significantly influence cardiovascular risk Heavy smokers exhibit the most unstable health indicators Smoking combined with high cholesterol increases health risk severity Conclusion
+- Smokers consistently show higher heart rates than non-smokers
+- Cholesterol levels significantly influence cardiovascular risk
+- Heavy smokers exhibit the most unstable health indicators
+- Smoking combined with high cholesterol increases health risk severity

+---

+## Conclusion

 Smoking has a strong negative impact on cardiovascular health indicators.

 The analysis shows that smoking increases heart rate and worsens cholesterol-related risk, especially in individuals with existing cholesterol abnormalities.

+Smoking is therefore a major modifiable risk factor for cardiovascular disease.
 Smoking is therefore a major modifiable risk factor for cardiovascular disease.